Diving in Ari Atoll

 Camel Rock is a dive site in South Ari atoll in Maldives known for being a a cleaning station for manta rays.
 It's name Camel Rock comes from the shape of the rock where the manta usualy swim over for their cleaning session.
 Easy dive as it is shallow water around 15m deep.
 Stay around and on your knee while watching mantas otherwise they might be scared and leave the place.
 If the mantas are not present, the surrounding reef is rich enough to make you wait.
 This place can be crowded sometimes.

 MALDIVES RESORT Packages, Offers & Promotions

-- Milaidhoo Stories - 45% OFF (Limited Time Special offer)
+- Milaidhoo Island, Baa atoll - 45% OFF (Limited Time Special offer)

 - Kuramathi Getaway: Book your stay with superb savings with flexible 3 days cancellation policy.
 Rates include daily breakfast, lunch and dinner at the buffet restaurant.

 - Mirihi Island: Easter offer 2022 - 15% OFF